yanis75fr/Sharpe-Ratio-optimization/README.md

-# 📊 Projet Python 1 — Analyse de Portefeuille et Optimisation du Ratio de Sharpe
+# 📊 Python Project 1 — Portfolio Analysis and Sharpe Ratio Optimization

-## 📄 Rapport Complet
+## 📄 Full Report
-👉 Clique ici pour lire le rapport PDF : [Projet_1_de_python.pdf](https://github.com/user-attachments/files/23504660/Projet_1_de_python.pdf)
+👉 Click here to read the PDF report: [Projet_1_de_python.pdf](https://github.com/user-attachments/files/23504660/Projet_1_de_python.pdf)

 ---

-## ⚠️ Avertissement
+## ⚠️ Disclaimer
-> Ce projet est à but éducatif uniquement.
+> This project is for educational purposes only.
-> Il ne constitue pas un conseil en investissement.
+> It does not constitute financial or investment advice.

 ---

 © 2025 — Yanis Calvo